RGB-WG/rgb-org.github.io-archive/index.md

 *State transition* **assigns** *state* to a set of defined **single-use seals**.
 Each smart contract may maintain different forms of state and define different kinds of single-use seals with different validation rules.
-Additionally to this, state transition may contain different metadata and *Simplicity scripts*, defining parts of its business logic.
+Additionally to this, state transition may contain different metadata and *scripts*, defining parts of its business logic.

 Which types of state, seals, metadata and which script extensions are allowed within state transitions is defined by **schema**.
 Thus, schema can be seen as validation rules for *client-side validation*; schema is always defined by the issuer in state genesis.
-Schema also may contain Turing-complete *Simplicity scripts* defining parts of the business logic for *client-side validation*.
+Schema also may contain Turing-complete *scripts* defining parts of the business logic for *client-side validation*.

 RGB operates in "shards", where each contract has a separate **state history** and data; different smart contracts never intersect in their histories